Sicilian Saunter: Wine and Hiking on the Western Coastoffered by supplier M08242 (read about supplier)

-When Palermo was the richest city in Europe in the 1100s, its outskirts provided hunting grounds for royalty.
-In 1166 the Norman King William II built a magnificent cathedral overlooking this fertile valley.
+Welcome to our Sicily wine & hiking tour!
+We begin in Palermo, the richest city in Europe in the 1100s.
+Its outskirts provided hunting grounds for royalty, and in 1166 the Norman King William II built a magnificent cathedral there overlooking the fertile valley.
 Today the Cathedral of Monreale remains one of the masterpieces of Byzantine art, with floor-to-ceiling mosaics and gold leaf everywhere.
-After a morning pickup in Palermo, we’ll shuttle up to Monreale and begin with a visit to this spectacular church, soaking up the Eastern flavor of Sicily’s art.
+After a morning pickup in Palermo, we’ll shuttle up to Monreale and begin there, soaking up the Eastern flavor of Sicily’s art.

 Today we visit the archaeological park of Segesta, a thousand feet up on Monte Barbaro.
 Once the political hub of the indigenous Elymian and Greek Ionian people, today it features two archeological wonders: a beautifully preserved Greek Doric temple and, higher up, a Greek amphitheater with an unparalleled view of the countryside and sea.
 We’ll visit both, then do a loop hike nearby.
 This will begin on gravel roads that pass through farms, vineyards, and agriturismi, then crosses over Monte Barbara on wooded trails, winding up on a road that overlooks the archaeological park.
 After pondering the ephemeral nature of world power, we’ll ask the eternal question, “What’s for lunch?”

-After a stop in the Royal Cathedral and some free time in Erice, we return to Marsala for our afternoon tasting at Donnafugata.
+After some free time in Erice, we return to Marsala for our afternoon tasting at Donnafugata.
 One of Sicily’s most prominent wineries, it is owned by the Rallo family, which once made Marsala wine, then sold the brand name and switched to dry table wine in the 1980s.
 Naming their new enterprise after a character in Gattopardo (The Leopard), Donnafugata is consistently among the Tre Bicchieri winners for its nero d’avola–based blends and its nectar-like passito, Ben Ryé.
 Dinner is on your own in Marsala.
-B Hotel Carmine.

 Today’s hike is an easy and educational loop around the small island of Mozia, once a base for Phoenician sailors and tradesmen.
 In the early 1900s, Joseph Whitaker, member of a prominent Marsala-producing family, started excavating.
 The artifacts he unearthed form the core of a superb little museum.
 Other ruins still dot the island—stone gates, mosaic pavements, necropoles, even a submerged road.
 We’ll circle Mozia twice: once on a private boat to get an overview, then on foot to absorb the atmosphere as we walk amid prickly pear, agave, palms, and ancient ruins.